fogus/spiel/pyramidenspiel/logistics/README.markdown

 * 5 points for each mixed-color tree
 * 1 point for each of the rest of your pieces

 To start scoring, just add up all of the scores of the pyramids according to the groupings listed above.
+The player with the highest score wins.